andreasdominik/HermesMQTT.jl/README.md

-New skills can be easily created with the `generate_skill()` function which creates the skeleton of a already working skill with demo code that echoes its name (aka *hello world*) and the values of recognised slots.
+New skills can be easily created with the `generate_skill()` function which creates the skeleton of a already working skill with demo code that tells its name (aka *hello world*) and the values of recognised slots.
-The skeleton may be used as a starting point for your own skills.
+The skeleton may be used as a starting point for skill development.

 ## Skill installation